|

 - .exe

-The Cygwin "stat()",
+The Cygwin stat(),

-ask for foo (unless a foo also exists).
-Cygwin does not
+foo.exe when you ask for foo (unless a foo also

-require a .exe extension, but gcc adds it automatically
+exists).
+Cygwin does not require a .exe extension, but gcc

-when building a program.
-However, when accessing an executable as a
+adds it automatically when building a program.
+However, when accessing

-normal file (e.g., cp in a makefile) the .exe is not
+an executable as a normal file (e.g., cp in a makefile) the

-transparent.
-The install program included with Cygwin
+.exe is not transparent.
+The install program included with

-automatically appends a .exe when necessary.
+Cygwin automatically appends a .exe when necessary.

 - Cygwin vs. Windows process ids